 Some people prefer a dry brine, which involves just rubbing salt and the desired spices on the outside of the turkey.
 Others prefer putting butter and seasonings under the skin.
 The wet brine method tends to work best for smoking.

 Selecting Your Wood

-The type of wood you use to smoke your turkey makes a difference to the flavor.
+The type of wood you use to smoke your turkey makes a difference in the flavor.
 Pecan is one of the best woods for smoking turkey.
 And hickory and mesquite tend to give the turkey a more robust flavor.
-Some people prefer cherry or apple wood.
+Some people prefer cherry or applewood.

 To keep your turkey moist and to avoid longer cooking times, you might consider smoking two smaller turkeys instead of one large turkey.

-Read your grill instructions to see what temperature you should smoke your turkey at and to see how long your turkey needs to be on the grill.
+Read your grill instructions to see what temperature you should be smoking a turkey at and to see how long your turkey needs to be on the grill.
 This will depend on the size of the turkey.
 Plan ahead so that you know what time you need to start smoking the turkey to have it ready for your Thanksgiving feast.

 Some prefer to baste the turkey every couple of hours.
 Some prefer to keep the grill closed as much as possible to keep the heat and smoke in.
 Have a meat thermometer handy.
 When the turkey reaches 165 degrees throughout, the turkey is done.